- Published by your Montana Native Plant Society.

 – Here is a great review on a beautiful page published by the New York Botanical Garden.

-- And here is the Amazon page offering the book and containing a link to reader reviews.
-(But, if you can, please buy your copy through MNPS or at one of the local dealers shown below.)
+– Please buy your copy through MNPS or at one of the local dealers shown below.

 Nearly thirty years ago, Arthur Kruckeberg (1920-2016) envisioned a book of biographies of historical Northwest plant hunters, with essays written by botanists of today.
 He asked Peter Lesica to recruit authors for stories of Montana’s botanists, and a dozen or so essays were written or drafted.
 As the years went by and there was no sign of a Pacific Northwest book, Peter decided to publish the Montana essays and asked Rachel Potter to help.
 As this new book’s editors, they recruited a few more authors and revised some essays to highlight Montana.